Analysing and visualising bike-sharing demand with outliers: Clustering stations by spatial usage patterns

-We first construct a graph where the nodes represent the terminals and the edges indicate which terminals are permitted to be in the same cluster.
-This approach implicitly assumes that similarity of usage is driven by the terminals' geographical proximity.
-That is, if two terminals are close together, potential customers are more likely to treat them as interchangeable, causing similar usage patterns.
-In the Capital Bikeshare data set, terminals are more densely distributed in the centre of D.C., so that customers can choose from a large variety of terminals.
-We expect this to render them more sensitive to distance, such that they are less willing to travel to a more distant terminal.
-Therefore, we use different criteria to add an edge between terminals depending on how close to the centre of D.C. those terminals are.
+We first construct a graph where the nodes represent the stations and the edges indicate which stations are permitted to be in the same cluster.
+This approach implicitly assumes that similarity of usage is driven by the stations' geographical proximity.
+That is, if two stations are close together, potential customers are more likely to treat them as interchangeable, causing similar usage patterns.

+In the Capital Bikeshare data set, stations are more densely distributed in the centre of D.C., so that customers can choose from a large variety of stations.
+We expect this to render them more sensitive to distance, such that they are less willing to travel to a more distant station.
+Therefore, we use different criteria to add an edge between stations depending on how close to the centre of D.C. those stations are.

-To identify the dense city-centre, we establish a circle around the centre of D.C. of radius $R$, with the median co-ordinates of all terminals as the centre, as shown in Figure \ref{fig:mst2}a with $R = 5000m$.
-We add an edge between terminals $i$ and $j$ if: (i) both terminals lie inside the radius, and are less than $D_{inner}$ apart; or (ii) one or both terminals lie outside the radius $R$, and are less than $D_{outer}$ apart.
+To identify the dense city-centre, we establish a circle around the centre of D.C. of radius \(R\), with the median co-ordinates of all stations as the centre, as shown in Figure~\ref{fig-mst-two}(a) with \(R = 5000m\).
+We add an edge between stations \(i\) and \(j\) if: (i) both stations lie inside the radius, and are less than \(D_{inner}\) apart; or (ii) one or both stations lie outside the radius \(R\), and are less than \(D_{outer}\) apart.

-Not all terminals that are geographically close exhibit similar usage patterns e.g. due to proximity to railway stations.
-Therefore, to quantify how similar the usage patterns of two terminals are, we add weights to the edges of the graph.
-For each edge between terminals $i$ and $j$, we also compute an edge weight representing the dissimilarity between the usage patterns for those terminals.
+Not all stations that are geographically close exhibit similar usage patterns e.g.~due to proximity to railway stations.
+Therefore, to quantify how similar the usage patterns of two stations are, we add weights to the edges of the graph.
+For each edge between stations \(i\) and \(j\), we also compute an edge weight representing the dissimilarity between the usage patterns for those stations.
 The edge weights are given by:

-where $\rho(i, j)$ is the average functional dynamical correlation \citep{Dubin2005} between the daily usage patterns for terminals $i$ and $j$.
+where \(\rho(i, j)\) is the average functional dynamical correlation \citep{Dubin2005} between the daily usage patterns for stations \(i\) and \(j\).
 Here, the average correlation is based on the correlations between daily usage patterns across the entire time period considered (2017 - 2019), as there is no evidence of the clusters changing over time.
 However, if the correlations (and therefore clusters) are changing over time, a moving window approach could be used to update the average correlation and clusters over time.